 $2,500 * 0.30 = $750

-The tenant can afford up to $750 in rent, making the rent for this property is too high.
+The tenant can afford up to $750 in rent, making the rent for this property too high.

 A reasonable rent coverage ratio is 1.3 or higher.
 So, similar to the rent-to-income ratio, if your calculations yield a rent coverage ratio lower than 1.3, you step into the dangerous territory of your renter not being able to afford rent.

-Calculating rent coverage ratio
+Calculating the rent coverage ratio

-Let’s stick to the example of your income being $30,000/year and your rent is $1,000/month.
+Let’s stick to your income as $30,000/year and your rent as $1,000/month.

 Total expenses: $23,000